jonilsenGithub/MSc_project/keystroke_database.md

 ````

 ### PLEASE NOTE
 In an active environment where the database would constantly receive new user samples, the code below belong to a separate script created to handle .csv export whenever the database was updated with new user samples.
-However, as we working with a static dataset this is done manually once from command line.
+However, as we are working with a static dataset this is done manually once from command line.

 ##### Exporting database to .csv file in containers home folder: